Temperz87/ShuLang/README.md

 ## INTERMISSION

 My ShuLang visitor AND AST is a mess and I must clean it up.
 Here's why I want to do:
-- [ ] ASTNodes ingress/egress should call a virtual "ingress step" or "egress step" when being ingressed/egressed, THEN call `visitor->ingressNode` or `visitor->egressNode` so I'm not seemingly returning a random value.
+- [ ] ASTNodes ingress/egress should call a virtual "ingress step" or "egress step" when being ingressed/egressed, THEN call `visitor->ingressNode` or `visitor->egressNode` so I'm not seemingly returning a random value
-- [ ] ASTNodes's need more constructors. `ValueNode`'s not taking in a type is fine in ShuLang, but some things are weird.
+- [ ] ASTNodes's need more constructors. `ValueNode`'s not taking in a type is fine in ShuLang, but some things are weird
-- [ ] I am abusing `shared_pointer`'s, and should probably pass raw pointers OR be using `unique_pointer`.
+- [ ] I am abusing `shared_pointer`'s, and should probably pass raw pointers OR be using `unique_pointer`
 - [ ] Rename `namespace shuir` to `namespace sir`.
+- [ ] Update ShuLang/SIR specs
+- [ ] Split the tester into multiple files, e.g. ShuLang, SIR, and a driver file